 The Rashomon Effect definition

 The Rashomon Effect is a rare storytelling term that is used in areas of film, science and law.
-What is the Rashomon Effect meaning that is used in so many industries?
 To understand how it pertains to all three, let’s take a look at the Rashomon Effect definition and some Rashomon Effect movies.

 RASHOMON EFFECT DEFINITION